CVRP/Study Guide

 Prior to submitting an application, forward a current resume/CV to info@cvrp.ca to determine eligibility at no cost.

 The CVRP online exam with virtual proctoring is available in French or English.
 The exam is divided into two 3 hour sessions.
 It is a competency examination based on Vocational Rehabilitation, consisting of 300 skill-based, multiple-choice & scenario questions.
 The content is standardized & a passing grade of 70% is required.
-If a rewrite is required there are fees payable to CVRP, online exam provider & virtual proctor.
+If a rewrite is required (up to 3 rewrites) fees payable to CVRP, online exam provider & virtual proctor.
 An applicant must sit the exam within 1 year of application submission.

-1. Application & fee, includes exam in French or English.
+1. Application & fee, includes exam in French or English (up to 3 rewrites).
 Fee is non-refundable.
 Fee Schedule;&

 2. Mandatory Jurisprudence.
 Registrant receives upon completion 4 Ethics CEUs towards compliance.
 Jurisprudence; &